Verified July 2026 · Cited to primary sources

 - Mechanism

-- Modulates BDNF and dopaminergic/serotonergic systems — a neuroprotective, cognition-enhancing nootropic peptide.
+- Modulates BDNF and dopaminergic/serotonergic systems.
+A neuroprotective, cognition-enhancing nootropic peptide.

 - Also known as